 We know that early detection of various retinal disorders is key in avoiding vision loss.
 Simply stated: our doctors know vision.
-Our SpexWellness® Exam images provide a cross-sectional view of retinal layers at twice the resolution and 65 times faster than previous technology; it’s like an MRI or CT scan of your eye.
+Our SpexWellness® Exam images provide a cross-sectional view of retinal layers at twice the resolution and 65 times faster than previous technology; it’s like an ultrasound of your eye.
 We’re very proud to offer the latest advancements in high quality eye care to you.
-Would you expect anything less from the “best eyewear store” in Chicagoland?
+Would you expect anything less from the “best eyewear store” in Chicago?

 We’ve enhanced our doctor’s current comprehensive exam to the state-of-the art SpexWellness® Exam experience for your benefit.
 This technological leap forward can be compared to the difference between an old-style b&w television and today’s high-definition flat screens.
-The SpexWellness® Exam is made possible through our adoption of the latest eyecare technology, a high definition SD-OCT scanner.
+The SpexWellness® Exam is made possible through our adoption of the latest eye care technology, a high definition SD-OCT scanner.
 Our SD-OCT (spectral domain optical coherence tomography) equipment provides stunning details (5 micron resolution) of the retinal structures that are not visible with other examination techniques or testing.
-The equipment gives Spex doctors the ability to perform testing (retinal thickness map and ganglion cell complex map) that allows them to see potential problems years before a standard exam would allow.
+The equipment gives Spex doctors the ability to perform testing (retinal thickness map and ganglion cell complex map) that allows them to detect eye disease years before a standard exam would allow.

 SpexWellness® Exam scans will show early detection of various retinal disorders such as macular degeneration, retinal detachments, trauma induced irregularities as well as glaucoma and diabetic retinopathy.
 Yearly scans allow our doctors to accurately detect, monitor and treat the revealed eye conditions.
 Our testing is non-invasive and performed quickly and easily.
 We offer this most recent technology as an important component to your overall eye health.
 Remember, early detection of any vision threatening disease can be easier to treat in avoiding vision loss.
 Many eye abnormalities and disease can develop without warning and progress without symptoms.
 Spex is committed to detecting signs of disease well before permanent damage can occur.